SoftUni-Internal/interactive-content/EN/04-Remote-Databases/05-Homework.md

 - Call the "loadCanvas()" function from the "loadCanvas.js" file
 - Pass to it the **new player** as an **object**, containing those properties name, money, and bullets

-When a player’s "Delete" button is pressed, the player should be deleted, both from the HTML and the server.
+When a player's "Delete" button is pressed, the player should be deleted, both from the HTML and the server.

 [image assetsSrc="Remote-Databases(17).png" /]

 [image assetsSrc="Remote-Databases(18).png" /]